A survey of 600 agency and in-house creatives reported in Campaign Magazine in early 2020 highlights some significant challenges facing the industry.

 2. Leverage your hive mind for efficiency gains

 According to workflow expert Kilian Schalk, “most organizations don’t take advantage of the resources and knowledge they have within their own teams.
 A huge amount of expertise regarding workflows and how to improve them goes untapped if there is no structured way to get it out of people’s heads and into practice.”
 Speaking to people with their hands on the work and getting their insights into where workflows break down and how they can be improved can already provide a number of ways to streamline and strengthen your creative processes.

 3. Test small-scale ways to improve before rolling out to a wider group

 You may consider working with one team or unit to test out new tools, gather feedback, and identify best practices before rolling out to the wider organization.
-This will give you the opportunity to iron out kinks before large scale deployment.
+This will give you the opportunity to iron out kinks before large-scale deployment.
 But there is another advantage.
-Your users will generate word of mouth buzz internally that will inspire enthusiasm and buy-in prior to rollout.
+Your users will generate word-of-mouth buzz internally that will inspire enthusiasm and buy-in prior to rollout.
 As your first iterations roll out, it’s important to continue to gather feedback from users, optimize workflows, and look for areas to improve.

 In agency land pitches are won and lost on how creative ideas solve clients’ business problems, and the value of the agency is judged on the quality of its creative execution.
 If there is little to separate creative ideas and expertise, pressures on margins and people follow.
 With Content Orchestration, improved efficiency, tried-and-tested workflows, and battle-tested, integrated systems can be a key differentiator to win and retain business.
 In fact - a number of our agency customers use their technology and workflows to help win new business.
-Find out how marketing agency APS Group is doing just that here.